jcdaly97/Sprint-Challenge--Data-Structures-Python/README.md

 Navigate into the `names` directory.
 Here you will find two text files containing 10,000 names each, along with a program `names.py` that compares the two files and prints out duplicate name entries.
 Try running the code with `python3 names.py`.
 Be patient because it might take a while: approximately six seconds on my laptop.
 What is the runtime complexity of this code?

+"""
+the original code had a complexity of O(n^2) my next iteration had a worst case complexity of O(n^2) if no duplicates were present but since the duplicates were randomly distributed and the inner loop broke as soon as it saw a duplicate, my code ran significantly faster (about 5 times faster)

+"""
 Six seconds is an eternity so you've been tasked with speeding up the code.
 Can you get the runtime to under a second?
 Under one hundredth of a second?

 *You may not use the built in Python list, set, or dictionary in your solution for this problem.
 However, you can and should use the provided `duplicates` list to return your solution.*